jakubDoka/metaflow-old/README.md

 ### Memory management and access

-Almost all the data compiler uses during compilation is stored in constructs contained in `crate::util::storage`.
-Each ordered container has an accessor type that implements `crate::util::storage::EntityRef`.
-Every entity has its Index type that has a descriptive name and data itself is in `<name>Ent` struct.
-This is safe and convenient way of creating complex structures like graphs without ref count and over all makes borrow checker happy.

-Exception to this rule is `crate::ast::Ast` which does not use this kind of storage for sanity reasons, it also does not need to as its only used as immutable structure.
+Design of the compiler is inspired by cranelift and it uses `cranelift_entity` almost everywhere.
+Good example is the Ast that uses the `ListPool` to build the tree and then quickly clear it later on.
+Serializing this kind of structure is also easy.

 What you will see a lot is `self.context.pool.get()` whenever temporary Vec is needed.
 Pool saves used Vec-s and only allocate if there is not vec to reuse.
 What pool returns is PoolRef that will send it self to pool upon drop.
 The lifetime of the pool is ont related to Vecs when they are borrowed, instead pool panics if it is dropped before all Vecs are returned to it.
-This ensures we dont have to deal with livetimes but also assert some safety on debug builds.
+This ensures we don't have to deal with lifetimes but also assert some safety on debug builds.

-All items that has particular name from source code are hashed with sdbm hash and combined with custom hashing mentod.
+All items that has particular name from source code are hashed with sdbm hash and combined with custom hashing method.
 Related to this, custom hashmap is used that focuses on integer ids.
 Idea is to improve performance as we do not need default safe hashes.
-Other reason for using custom hashes is speed up of static dispatch of nongeneric functions.

 ### Compilation steps